AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_amp.md

 **Description:**

 This function enables or disables the specified channels on two power supply units (PSU A and PSU B) based on the provided state (1 for enabling, 0 for disabling).
 Channels are grouped by PSU (PSU A or PSU B) and then enabled or disabled accordingly.
 The order in which the channels are processed depends on the state: gate biases are controlled before drain supplies when enabling, and drain supplies are turned off before gate biases when disabling.
-Examples:

-- enablePSUChannels(app, {'CH1', 'CH2'}, 1); Enable channels CH1 and CH2.
-- enablePSUChannels(app, {'CH1'}, 0);        Disable channel CH1.

 ```{admonition} Input Parameters
 :class: tip